JaredBorders/2X/README.md

 yarn start
 ```

-7. Any changes made to either of the smart contracts will require you to recompile them.
+7. Any changes made to any of the contracts will require you to recompile them.
 To recompile

 ```sh
 npx hardhat compile
 ```

-8. Any changes to WagerFactory requires you to redeploy it.
-Don't forget to update __src/pages/Splash.js__
+8. Don't forget to update __src/pages/Splash.js__ with the current address if you redeploy your WagerFactory!

 ## TODO
-* Adjust WagerCard size for mobile screens
+* Open Wager cards need re-worked to include full addresses and withdraw wager button.
 * Wager field validation needs to be a lot stricter
-* Send enough wei to pay for gas used by RandomNumberConsumer
 * Vulnerability analysis w/ [Slither](https://github.com/crytic/slither)
+* Update tests that were written pre-oracle

 ## How to Contribute?
 Read [this guide](https://opensource.guide/how-to-contribute/) first, check TODO list, and don't hesitate to reach out!